maj0m/InverseKinematics/README.md

 Controls:

-    The gecko follows the cursor, thats it!
+    The Lizard follows the cursor, thats it!

 Dependencies: